11cafe/comfyui-workspace-manager/README.md

 ### Where are my workflow and workspace data stored?

-🍺 All your workflows are saved in a folder in `/ComfyUI/my_workflows`, you can change this path in settings.
+🗂️All your workflows are saved in a folder in `/ComfyUI/my_workflows`, you can change this path in settings.

-⚠️Note: this is a ONE-WAY sync folder by default, that will only reflect changes made from your ComfyUI workspace browser; If you add some files manually using your OS file system (e.g. Finder in MacOS, File Explorer in Windows), workspace manager will not be able to pickup those changes.
-You need to use the "Import" button in files side bar to add new files to workspace manager.

 <img width="360" alt="Screenshot 2024-01-02 at 10 22 45 PM" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/4751b096-0886-4a32-95b1-87c7ce5b3787">

-All your data is primarily stored in your browser cache (IndexDB) and backedup in your disk under `/ComfyUI/custom_nodes/comfyui-workspace-manager/db/`.
+Other metadata (versions, gallery images) is primarily stored in your browser cache (IndexDB) and backedup in your disk under `/ComfyUI/custom_nodes/comfyui-workspace-manager/db/`.
 Press F12 or Inspect in right click browser menu, go to Application -> IndexedDB -> comfyui_workspace_db to see your data (workflows, version history, gallery, etc.)

 <img width="607" alt="303892585-c04ca874-03f0-4569-9a40-d8453dd9b031" src="https://github.com/11cafe/comfyui-workspace-manager/assets/18367033/17097e17-743d-499f-8f86-0eb1193d0e46">